Rockstar Bay Academy: Part 30

 “Hi, Kai,” I greet her boyfriend when she releases me.

-It’s a relief to hear Kai use his nickname for me because I honestly don’t know what he must think about me being her with Asher.
-Even if I’m not with Asher, he’s friends with the Cassidy brothers and he knows I dated Ethan.
+It’s a relief to hear Kai use his nickname for me because I honestly don’t know what he must think about me being here with Asher.

 Kennedy touches Kai on the arm.
 “Can you get me a drink while we find somewhere to sit?”